cfwheels/wheels-cli/docs/README.md

 ## Getting Started

-To create a new CFWheels application:
+To create a new Wheels application:

 ```bash
 wheels init myApp
 ```

-This will create a new CFWheels application in the "myApp" directory.
+This will create a new Wheels application in the "myApp" directory.

 ## Command Reference